How to Use a Bidet Attachment for an Existing Toilet

 Bidet Seat vs. Bidet Attachment

-An attachment is an economical and painless way to experience an unbelievable clean feeling.
+An attachment is an economical and painless way to experience an unbelievably clean feeling.

 Bidet seats offer more features like pulsating and massage-cleaning nozzles but come with higher price tags.
 Many bidet seats also require electricity, so make sure your toilet is near an outlet.